rishanu98/MultiAI-Agent-BOT/README.md

 **Functionality**:
 This YAML file contains configuration used by embedchain to determine:

-    -Which model provider to use (e.g., HuggingFace or Ollama)
+- Which model provider to use (e.g., HuggingFace or Ollama)

-    -What embedding model to load
+- What embedding model to load

-    -Which channel/handle to analyze on YouTube
+- Which channel/handle to analyze on YouTube

 ---